Theology, Religion and Philosophy

 Meet the Theology, Religion and Philosophy team

-- Dr Maya Warrier, Reader in Religious Studies and Head of Department
+- Dr Timothy Secret, Senior Lecturer in Philosophy and Religion/Head of Department

 - Dr Andreas Andreopoulos, Reader in Orthodox Christianity